peteroupc/peteroupc.github.io/randomfunc.md

 * `mod(a, b)` is the remainder when `a` is divided by `b`.
 * The `<<` operator in the pseudocode is a bitwise left shift, with both sides of the operator being integers.
 If both sides are positive, it is the same as multiplying the left-hand side by 2<sup>_n_</sup>, where _n_ is the right-hand side.
 * The `|` operator in the pseudocode is a bitwise OR operator between two integers.
 It combines the bits of both integers so that each bit is set in the result if the corresponding bit is set on either or both sides of the operator.
-* The `&` operator in the pseudocode is a bitwise AND operator between two integers.
-Although the `&` operator is not always equivalent to `mod(a, b + 1)`, where `a` is the left-hand side and `b` is the right-hand side, all uses of the `&` operator in the pseudocode effectively have that meaning, so that the form with `mod` can be used in programming languages without a built-in AND operator.
 * The term _significand permutations_, with respect to a floating-point format, means the format's radix (number base) raised to the power of the format's precision (the maximum number of significant digits in the format).
 For example&mdash;
     - the 64-bit IEEE 754 binary floating-point format (e.g., Java `double`) has 2<sup>53</sup> (9007199254740992) significand permutations,
     - the 64-bit IEEE 754 decimal floating-point format has 10<sup>16</sup> significand permutations,